 Key to success

 Of course, a fund's expenses reflect not only its fees, but also its size.
-Since funds with smaller asset bases have fewer shareholders over whom to spread their costs, their expenses will likely be higher.
+Since funds with smaller asset bases have fewer shareholders to shoulder their fixed costs, their expenses will likely be higher.
 As a result, smaller funds are more likely to perform poorly, given their cost disadvantage.
 And there's a much greater chance that poorly performing funds will be closed or merged with other, better-performing funds.

 The be-all and end-all?